 Wallace won four Defensive Player of the Year awards during his stretch with the Pistons (2002, 2003, 2005, and 2006), made five All-NBA Defensive teams, and played in four All-Star games.
 He led the league in rebounds twice (2001 and 2003), blocks once (2002) and defensive win shares four times (2002-05).
 Wallace was a key reason to the Pistons 2004 World Championship as at the time he was the premier perimeter defender in the NBA.

 Dumars is a Hall of Famer, the architect of the 2004 championship team, a six-time All-Star, and made five All-NBA Defensive teams.
-Dumars was a clutch performer on both ends of the court and teamed up with Isaiah to make one of the best backcourts in NBA history.
+Dumars was a clutch performer on both ends of the court and teamed up with Isaiah to make one of the best backcourts in the history of the NBA.

 No doubt on the greatest Piston of all time.
 Thomas played all 13 of his NBA seasons with the Pistons and was named to 12 All-Star teams.
 Thomas is one of the greatest point guards in NBA history and owns the Pistons record book.
 The Pistons were a mess when Thomas arrived and he would go on to lead the Pistons to 3-straight finals and back-to-back World Championships.